SurajSonawane2415/MazeBlaze/README.md

 In this project, we will create a Line-following, Maze-solving bot that can find the shortest path in the given maze.

 ## Domains Explored
-Artificial Intelligence, Embedded C, Control Systems, Graph algorithms, Electronics, PCB design.
+Artificial Intelligence, Embedded C, Control Systems, Graph Algorithms, Electronics and PCB Design

 ## Project Workflow
 - Learning firmware development by completing [Firmware task](https://github.com/SurajSonawane2415/MazeBlaze/tree/main/task/suraj/firmware).
 And we also understand the firmware used in [SRA Wall-E](https://github.com/SRA-VJTI/Wall-E) and [MazeBlaze-v2](https://github.com/PritK99/MazeBlaze).
 - Learning PCB design by completing the line sensor array [pcb_design](https://github.com/SurajSonawane2415/MazeBlaze/tree/main/task/suraj/pcb%20design) task.
 - For bot design improvement we created a detailed sheet to make the bot design better.
 In which we added the advantages and disadvantages of many designs we've reviewed and chosen the best design for the MazeBlaze-v3 bot.
 - PCB Design for MazeBlaze-v3 by considering all points to make the bot design better.
 - Implementing left follow rule.